ll3N1GmAll/ATAT/README.txt

 OUTPUT FILES APPEND DATA DUE TO THE NATURE OF THESE LOOPED OPERATIONS; THEREFORE, ALL OUTPUT FILES MUST BE DELETED OR CLEANED OUT PERIODICALLY TO GET RID OF PREVIOUS OPERATION'S RESULTS
 6) Multi-Target John The Ripper Attack - Perform dictionary attack against all users captured by the HostAPD-WPE attack.
 7) WiFi Jammer - *This Attack Is ILLEGAL If Not Conducted In A Controlled Environment That Is Free Of Networks That Are Not In Scope!!
 Use Responsibly & With Great Caution!* This is a an automated deauth attack that detects all access points & clients in range.
 This attack will hold down the 'user defined number' of closest clients indefinitely.
 A Yagi is recommended for long range, more percise targeting.

+OPTION Data Exfiltration:
+1) Push File To Target with SCP - Creds Required - Creates SCP syntax for pushing files to a *nix machine you have valid credentials to.
+2) Data Exfiltration - Creates Meterpreter syntax for downloading files from a target
+3) Push File To Target with PSH / Meterpreter - Creates meterpreter and powershell syntax for pushing files up to a target.
+PSH method starts Apache and provides a powershell command to run on your target that will download whatever file specified from your attacker machine.
+MSF method creates meterpreter syntx for uploading a specified file to your target at whatever location you specify.
+4) Wireless Password Stealer - Creates powershell syntax to dump all wireless passwords in plaintext; admin rights required.
+5) Windows 64 bit Credenital & Loot Harvester - Uses an obfuscated version of the excellent LaZagne Project (https://github.com/AlessandroZ/LaZagne) to steal nearly every conceivable password/private key/etc. from a target machine.
+6) Windows 32 bit Credenital & Loot Harvester - Uses an obfuscated version of the excellent LaZagne Project (https://github.com/AlessandroZ/LaZagne) to steal nearly every conceivable password/private key/etc. from a target machine.